 Surgically removing your ovaries means that you will no longer produce the sex hormones progesterone and estrogen.

-This is a fatal eating disorder that makes you eat fewer calories.
+This is a serious eating disorder that involves self-starvation because of a fear of gaining weight.
 It may put your body in starvation mode and reduce the estrogen amounts released by the body.

-Exercising vigorously may also contribute to low estrogen production due to low body fat levels.
+Exercising vigorously may also contribute to low estrogen production due to lower body fat levels.

 How Do I Determine If I Have Low Estrogen Levels?